shdq/spartak-ui/components/text/README.md

 }
 ```

-It is usefull if you need to render a link and color it.
-See example below.
+It is useful if you need to render a link and color it.
+See the example below.

 ## Text as another element

 `Text` renders as `<div>` by default, if you need `<span>`, `<p>` or `a` provide HTML element name to `as` property.

-Some of HTML elements to render `Text` to:
+Some of the HTML elements to render `Text` to:

 - `strong` – **bold**
 - `em` – *italic*